Jose Miranda Player Props: Twins vs. White Sox

 - Miranda has four walks while batting .200.

-- Miranda has had a base hit in five of nine games this year, and multiple hits once.
+- Miranda has had a base hit in six of 10 games this season, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.